paulofelipefeitosa/prebaking-middleware-2020/function-startup/README.md

 is a do-nothing function, and for this function we should perform two experiments:
 `Vanilla` and `Prebaking`.

-Inside the current directory, create a
-[`Load Generator Config`](https://github.com/paulofelipefeitosa/serverless-handlers/blob/master/README.md#load-generator-config)
-file named `noop-config.json` which holds the following content:
+Inside the `prebaking-middleware-2020` directory, create a [`Load Generator Config`](https://github.com/paulofelipefeitosa/serverless-handlers/blob/master/README.md#load-generator-config) file named `noop-config.json` which holds the following content:
 ``` json